CBP Officer

 Have you been catching less weed at the border now that it's getting decriminalized in some States?
 That was one of the big arguments for legalizing it: that it would stem the illegal flow in from Mexico.
 But has that actually happened?

-Asked by 98harmoni over 9 years ago
+Asked by 98harmoni almost 10 years ago

 There has been a significant decline in the smuggling of marijuana but we still see it.
 We used to catch hundreds of pounds on a daily basis but that has gone down to hundreds on a weekly basis.
 We are starting to see a rise in meth, probably because the decline of demand for marijuana.